-The Israeli Companies Law imposes fiduciary duties that "office holders" owe to a company.
+The Israeli Companies Law imposes fiduciary duties that "office holders" (as defined in the Israeli Companies Law and described above in this annual report) owe to a company.
 An office holder's fiduciary duties consist of a duty of care and a duty of loyalty.
 The duty of care requires an office holder to act with the level of care that a reasonable office holder in the same position would have acted with under the same circumstances.
 The duty of care includes a duty to use reasonable means to obtain information on the advisability of a given action brought for the office holder's approval or performed by the office holder by virtue of his or her position and all other information of importance with respect to these actions.